apioo/psx-api/README.md

 // returns all allowed methods
 $resource->getAllowedMethods();

-// returns the available query parameters per method as PSX\Schema\PropertyInterface
+// returns the available query parameters type as string
 $resource->getMethod('POST')->getQueryParameters();

 // checks whether the method has a request specification
 $resource->getMethod('POST')->hasRequest();

-// returns the request body specification as PSX\Schema\SchemaInterface
+// returns the request type as string
 $resource->getMethod('POST')->getRequest();

 // checks whether the method has a response with the status code 201
 $resource->getMethod('POST')->hasResponse(201);

-// returns the response body specification as PSX\Schema\SchemaInterface
+// returns the response type as string
 $resource->getMethod('POST')->getResponse(201);

 // creates a PHP client which consumes the defined /foo resource